The fate of captive orcas

 The current list of orcas in captivity, when they were captured or born, and where they are currently held.

-By adopting a dolphin or by making a donation, you can help us save these amazing creatures.
+By adopting a whale or dolphin, by making a donation, or by fundraising for WDC, you can help us provide a safe future for these amazing creatures.

-Adopt a dolphin and follow the lives of these amazing creatures.
+Adopt a dolphin and help us protect these amazing creatures.

-Your gifts help us take action to protect their homes.
+Your gifts help us take action for whales and dolphins.